-There’s more choice than ever before, so you may be wondering: which kitchen worktops are actually worth the hype?
+There’s more choice than ever before, so you may be wondering: which modern kitchen worktops are actually worth the hype?
 Which ones are truly cutting edge and which are old materials in new clothes?
-At Surrey Marble and Granite we’ve carefully curated our collection of natural and engineered stone to ensure that our customers get the best kitchen worktops, tiles, flooring and other stone products.
+At Surrey Marble and Granite we’ve carefully curated our collection of natural and engineered stone to ensure that our customers get the best modern kitchen worktops, tiles, flooring and other stone products.
 We aim to be totally jargon free, but in case you’re wondering what some of the cutting edge terms in design magazines mean, here’s a quick glossary.

 Natural stone worktops